Discover the story of Scotland’s early silver and how this precious metal helped to shape the first kingdoms of Scotland.

 Today gold is more valuable than silver, but in the first millennium AD silver was the most powerful material in Scotland.
 Scotland’s earliest silver arrived with the Roman army and had a lasting impact on local society, quickly becoming associated with prestige and power.

-In the centuries that followed, Roman silver objects were hacked and melted down to make iconic early medieval treasures like the massive silver chains.
-By AD700 the silver had been recycled many times and was used to make powerful objects such as the famous Hunterston Brooch.
+In the centuries that followed, Roman silver objects were hacked up, melted down and recycled to make iconic early medieval treasures like massive silver chains and ornate brooches.

-Part of a hacked and squashed beast-headed brooch from the Gaulcross hoard, Aberdeenshire.
+Part of a hacked and squashed beast-headed penannular brooch from the Gaulcross hoard, Aberdeenshire, 400-500 AD.

 Scotland’s Early Silver follows three years of research supported by The Glenmorangie Company.